-- Websense DC Agent, page 201, is used with a Windows-based directory service.
-The agent periodically queries domain controllers for user logon sessions and polls client machines to verify logon status.
-It runs on a Windows server and can be installed in any domain in the network. - Websense Logon Agent, page 204, identifies users as they log on to Windows domains.
-The agent runs on a Linux or Windows server, but its associated Logon Application runs only on Windows machines.
+◆ Websense DC Agent, page 242, is used with a Windows-based directory service.
+The agent periodically queries domain controllers for user logon sessions and

-- Websense RADIUS Agent, page 207, can be used in conjunction with either Windows- or LDAP-based directory services.
-The agent works with a RADIUS server and client to identify users logging on from remote locations. - Websense eDirectory Agent, page 211, is used with Novell eDirectory.
+- Websense Logon Agent, page 245, identifies users as they log on to Windows domains.
+The agent runs on a Linux or Windows server, but its associated Logon Application runs only on Windows machines. - ♦ Websense RADIUS Agent, page 247, can be used in conjunction with either Windows- or LDAP-based directory services.
+The agent works with a RADIUS server and client to identify users logging on from remote locations. - ◆ Websense eDirectory Agent, page 252, is used with Novell eDirectory.
 The agent uses Novell eDirectory authentication to map users to IP addresses.

 For instructions on installing each agent, see the Installation Guide.
-Agent can be used alone, or in certain combinations (see Configuring multiple agents, page 217).
+Agent can be used alone, or in certain combinations (see Configuring multiple agents, page 258).